LimaoC/amodely/docs/amodely.py.md

 #### `Amodely.reset_working()`

 Resets the working dataframe to the state of the main dataframe (as a copy).

-#### `Amodely.append(df: pd.DataFrame, sort_after: bool = False, reset_working: bool = False)`

-Appends additional data to the dataframe.

-The columns of the given dataframe must be the same as the columns of the main dataframe, or this method will do nothing.
-Note: this method doesn't affect the working dataframe.

-Parameters
-- `df` <br /> Dataframe containing new entries to be added to the main dataframe.
-- `sort_after` <br /> Whether a sort should be performed on the main dataframe after appending the data.
-This is only needed if the data from the additional dataframe does not "match" the sort of the main dataframe (e.g. dimensions and categories not sorted in the same order).

 #### `Amodely.download_anomalies(filename: str = "output")`